 Shobeir Nabavi, the deputy head of POGC’s Reservoir Operations Engineering Unit, remarked: “Pars Oil and Gas Company focuses on maintaining production in the South Pars gas field while developing other gas fields such as Kish, North Pars, Bilal, Golshan and Ferdowsi, Farzad A and B and also the oil layers of South Pars.”

 The South Pars field – shared with Qatar, where it is known as the North field – is considered to be “the world’s largest offshore gas field” and contains highly sour gas that, as a result, is corrosive in nature and all wells being drilled on the field require very high grades of nickel alloy OCTG tubing – for instance, Alloy 28 grade.

-Nabavi highlighted that the development of this field is one of NIOC’s main priorities and explained that the field’s oil reservoir is “far more extensive on the Qatari side, however, in the Iranian part, the contract for the development of oil fields has been signed under IPC terms and is being followed up.”
+Nabavi highlights that the development of this field is one of NIOC’s main priorities, explaining that the field’s oil reservoir is “far more extensive on the Qatari side, however, in the Iranian part, the contract for the development of oil fields has been signed under IPC terms and is being followed up.”